-- If funded vacancies exist, reasonable effort will be made to offer the tenured faculty member concerned another existing position within the institution for which the tenured faculty member is qualified by education and experience; and - ii.
-In the event of the termination of a tenured faculty member, that faculty member will not be replaced; - For a period of two years by another person of comparable qualifications at the same or higher salary without first offering reinstatement to the terminated tenured faculty member and allowing a reasonable time for acceptance; - By another person at a reduced level of compensation without first having offered the opportunity to continue at the reduced compensation to the tenured faculty member concerned and allowing a reasonable time for acceptance. - iii.
+- Before issuing notice to a faculty member of its intention to terminate an appointment because of a formal discontinuance of a program or department of instruction, the institution will make every effort to offer the faculty member concerned another existing position within the institution for which the faculty member is qualified by education and experience.
+If placement in another position would be facilitated by a reasonable period of training, financial, and other support for such training will be offered. - ii.
+If funded vacancies exist, reasonable effort will be made to offer the tenured faculty member concerned another existing position within the institution for which the tenured faculty member is qualified by education and experience; and - iii.
+In the event of the termination of a tenured faculty member, that faculty member will not be replaced; - For a period of two years by another person of comparable qualifications at the same or higher salary without first offering reinstatement to the terminated tenured faculty member and allowing a reasonable time for acceptance: - By another person at a reduced level of compensation without first having offered the opportunity to continue at the reduced compensation to the tenured faculty member concerned and allowing a reasonable time for acceptance. - iv.
 In the event of decisions to terminate faculty as a result of changing program needs, unless serious program distortion would result, tenured faculty members will have preference of retention over non-tenured faculty members.
 The following sequence will be observed:

-- Tenured faculty of superior academic rank would have preference of retention over tenured faculty of lesser rank. - A faculty member who had attained tenure prior to another faculty member of the same rank would have preference of retention over the latter faculty member. - If tenure and rank considerations are the same for two faculty members, i.e., they both were tenured on the same date and were promoted to their current rank on the same date, the faculty member with the longer period of employment with WKU would have retention preference. - iv.
+- Tenured faculty of superior academic rank would have preference of retention over tenured faculty of lesser rank. - A faculty member who had attained tenure prior to another faculty member of the same rank would have preference of retention over the latter faculty member. - If tenure and rank considerations are the same for two faculty members, i.e., they both were tenured on the same date and were promoted to their current rank on the same date, the faculty member with the longer period of employment with WKU would have retention preference. - v.
 Tenured faculty shall be given at least a one-year advanced notice of termination or layoff due to changing program needs.